Azure-Samples/AI-Gateway/AI-GATEWAY.md

 * Uses OpenAI to generate the embeddings.  {style="font-size:20px"}
 * Supports key word search, hybrid search and semantic ranking.  {style="font-size:20px"}
 * OpenAI completion is generated based on the user prompt and the AI search results.  {style="font-size:20px"}
-* All the APIs from OpenAI and AI Search are served trough Azure API Management without using keys.  {style="font-size:20px"}
+* All the APIs from OpenAI and AI Search are served through Azure API Management without using keys.  {style="font-size:20px"}

 ---